xirba13/Batte-Cats-Gacha-Path-Finder/README.md

 # Battle-Cats-Gacha-Path-Finder

 A Python tool, made with Gemini's help, that calculates the optimal rolling path to obtain specific target units in The Battle Cats using seed tracking data.
-It uses multiprocessing to efficiently explore possibilities across multiple banners, handling track switching and guaranteed draws.
+It explores possibilities across multiple banners, handling track switching and guaranteed draws.

 ## 🚀 Features